openqasm/openqasm/implementations.md

 The goal of oqpy ("ock-pie") is to make it easy to generate OpenQASM 3 + OpenPulse in Python.

 Support is marked "complete" because OQpy depends on the reference parser.

+### [MATLAB](https://www.mathworks.com/products/quantum-computing.html) Support Package for Quantum Computing

+Here is a function for [exporting to OpenQASM 3](https://www.mathworks.com/help/matlab/ref/quantumcircuit.generateqasm.html) We don't know if it can import OpenQASM 3

 ## OpenQASM 2 Implementations